Kösem Sultan: Second reign of Mustafa I

 In place of Osman, the weak and incompetent Mustafa was restored to the throne with the support of Kösem.
 While power initially went to Kösem and his mother, the Janissaries and others who had carried out the revolt then reacted violently to the regicide of Osman and killed all those whom they considered responsible while at the same time attempting to protect the remaining sons of Ahmed against the efforts of Halime to eliminate them to protect her son.

 In an effort to build her own position, Kösem secured the appointment as grand vizier of Mere Hüseyin Pasha, an Albanian man who presented himself as a reformer, promising to move against the assassins.
-However, Hüseyin Pasha used the situation to his own advantage, raiding the state treasury for his own benefit under the pretext of punishing those responsible for the regicide of Osman.
+However, Hüseyin Pasha used the situation to his own advantage, raiding the state treasury for his own benefit on the pretext of punishing those responsible for the regicide of Osman.

 During the closing months of Mustafa's second reign, he ordered the execution of everyone involved in Osman's death, including Kösem's sons.
 But before his orders could be carried out, both Kösem and the eunuch corps intervened and deposed him once more.
 Kösem eventually reached an agreement with the viziers to install her son Murad as sultan.
 Mustafa would go on to spend the rest of his life in the Kafes.